timmseth/TRMBS/README.md

 ## How I Use This Script
 *  Place it on a LAMP server and safeguard it as necessary.
+    *  Do not put this script in a web-accessible directory.
     *  Use the following command in the directory containing TRMBS.sh to make the script executable:
     ```
     chmod a+x ./TRMBS.sh
     ```